Swiftcurrent Pass is a spectacular hike in Glacier National Park, Montana.

 The hike to the Fire Lookout is a short distance with significant elevation gain.

 Since arriving at Glacier National Park, the daily trend on this hiking mission, has seen rain developing near mid-afternoon and it is wise to avoid presence at higher elevation if that trend continues today.
 So, shortly after lunch, the return hike begins via the same route taken in.

 Almost immediately, cloud begins to break up and the sun finds openings to brighten the valley.
 There is no single vantage point where everything can be captured simultaneously so good panoramic views are selected.

 Ceilings lift and the Swiftcurrent Glacier is now visible directly across from my location.
-A short video of the surroundings above Swift Current Valley is captured but there is no alternative to standing here in wonder and awe.
+The surroundings above Swift Current Valley is worthy of standing here in wonder and awe.

 The hike down is even more spectacular as colors and lighting reveal the magnificent splendor of Swiftcurrent Valley.
 The red rock and early fall colors come to life in the sun.